zryska/Edge-Data-Store-Docs/Beta2/Overview/OpcUaQuickStart.md

 ```

 2. Save the JSON content above in a text file and name it OpcUa1Dataselection.json.
-When you run the following curl script the system will be configured to collect Opc Ua data values.
+3. Run the following curl script so the system will be configured to collect Opc Ua data values.

 ```bash
 curl -i -d "@OpcUa1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection